lathapriya17/Lathapriya-Portfolio/README.md

 # Project-1
-Analysing the income of the baseball players  for the number of yeas and games they have played.
+Analysing the income of the baseball players  for the number of years and games they have played.